Wyndham Vale

 AreaSearch analysis reveals Wyndham Vale recording weaker employment conditions than most comparable areas nationwide

-Workforce participation stood at 75.9%, close to Greater Melbourne's 71.3%.
-Approximately 24.2% of residents worked from home, potentially influenced by Covid-19 lockdowns.
-Dominant employment sectors included health care & social assistance, retail trade, and transport, postal & warehousing, with notable concentration in the latter at 1.8 times the regional average.
-Conversely, professional & technical services showed lower representation at 7.7% compared to the regional average of 10.1%.
+Workforce participation stood at 72.2%, slightly above Greater Melbourne's 69.9%.
+Home-based work accounted for 24.2% of jobs, considering Covid-19 lockdown impacts.
+Dominant sectors included health care & social assistance, retail trade, and transport, postal & warehousing, with the latter showing notable concentration at 1.8 times the regional average.
+Conversely, professional & technical services had lower representation at 7.7%.

-The area's limited local employment opportunities were indicated by the difference between its Census working population and resident population.
-Between December 2024 and December 2025, employment increased by 2.5%, while labour force grew by 4.5%, leading to a rise in unemployment rate of 1.8 percentage points.
-In comparison, Greater Melbourne saw employment growth of 2.4% and labour force growth of 2.8%, with an increase in unemployment rate of 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment expansion by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wyndham Vale's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.
+The area's predominantly residential nature suggests limited local employment opportunities.
+Over the year to December 2025, employment increased by 2.5% while labour force grew by 4.5%, raising unemployment by 1.8 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 2.4% and labour force growth of 2.8%, with unemployment rising by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wyndham Vale's employment mix suggests local employment growth of 6.4% over five years and 13.2% over ten years, though these figures are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment